 Examines the changes and growth of the United States from 1877 to 1914.
 Major themes include the end of Native American conflict, race relations, industrialization and labor movements, immigration, urbanization, the Populist and Progressive Movements, social movements, and reform.
-First semester, three hours.
+Three hours.
 Prerequisite: Hi 202.